How to Communicate with Families

 The experience of a child in the classroom is only one part of what impacts their growth and development.
 It's important for a child to learn everything they need to realize their full potential.
 This includes creating a positive working relationship with the child’s family.

 In our online training courses, you'll learn how to set families at ease.
 Make families more open by sharing positive comments about their children.
 Know what types of resources to provide and how best to make these available to families.
 Our course “Helping Families Access Resources

-In these types of discussions, it’s just as important to know what to say as it is to know what not to say.
-Your role as a professional educator is to bring the issue to the attention of the family so that the child receives the proper care and support.
+In these discussions, it’s important to know what to say, as well as what not to say.
+Your role as an educator is to bring the issue to the attention of the family.
+Then the child receives the proper care and support.